 The World’s Best Budgeting Apps, 2020 Edition

 Availability: iOS, Android

 Mint is a well-known app that’s been around for a long while.
-It comes from Intuit, the PC industry’s largest maker of bookkeeping and accounting applications.
+It comes from Intuit, the PC industry’s largest maker of accounting and bookkeeping applications.
 The programmers at Intuit definitely know their business.
 Mint is a great little app for beginners and it offers both mobile and browser-based platforms so you can access your account no matter where you are.

 It allows for automatic account synchronization and bill tracking, plus a full range of other features.
 You’ll be able to manage your money with ease, and all your financial information will be recorded so you can look at it whenever you need to.
 All transactions are automatically categorized and you get to see a little chart of your overall cash flow.
 Mint is the best budget app for the hands-off budgeter who wants something simple and straightforward.
 You’ll get a little notification each time you go over your budget, so it could potentially help you save more cash.
 But mostly it’s for tracking expenses, not preventing over-spending.

 Cost: $83.99 a year or $6.99 a month.
 Free for students for the first 12 months.